 - What products are available to members under the mapping agreements?

 There are many digital mapping and data products available to members for ordering.

 To learn more about Ordnance Survey products, please visit the public sector products page for more information

 The OSMA is led by Scottish Government, in conjunction with the Improvement Service who represented the public sector organisations in Scotland.

 The PSMA was originally led by the Shareholder Executive in conjunction with the Department for Communities and Local Government (DCLG), representatives from local government, Welsh Assembly and health.
-The PSMA is now managed by the Department for Business, Innovation and Skills (BIS).
+The PSMA is now managed by the Department for Business, Energy & Industrial Strategy (BEIS).

 - Where can I get more help?

-If you need further assistance, please also visit the public sector support home page.
+If you need more help, please also visit the public sector support home page.